 How Quickly Can Endometriosis Grow Back After Surgery?

 After surgery, 20–30% of cases of endometriosis return.
-As a result, it's critical to consult your physician again following surgery.
+As a result, its critical to consult your physician again following surgery.
 If there is a chance that the problem will recur, they will let you know for sure.

 It is unclear, however, how long it takes for endometriosis to return following surgery because the majority of recurrence data is not retained after five years following surgery.